AlexGoodlife/not-vim/README.md

 ## Features
    - Edits text
-   - You can move around and stuff
+   - Vim emulation for normal mode and stuff
    - Is fast

 ## TODO
+   - [ ] Switch from Vec<String> to a performant data structure (Big refactor)
    - [ ] Syntax highlighting
    - [ ] File manager
    - [ ] Useful features